dawnmil/JavaScript-DigitalClock-Lab/README.md

 Tools Required: *Sublime Text Editor, Google Chrome*

-**Description:** This lab will use concepts covered in the Introduction to JavaScript workshop including variables, functions, strings, etc. By completing this lab, you will have a fully functioning digital clock running from a html page in your Chrome Browser.
+**Description:** This lab will use concepts covered in the Introduction to JavaScript workshop including variables, operators, strings, objects, and functions.
+By completing this lab, you will have a fully functioning digital clock running from a html page in your Chrome Browser.

 *Tip: Save your work often.*